 Over the past 50 years the world's population has doubled, GDP has grown tenfold, and agricultural and industrial production has boomed.
 Since 1970, the world is in ecological deficit.
 At present, 1.7 Earth planets are needed to support humanity's annual demand on the ecosystem.
-In 2018, Earth Overshoot Day was on August 1st (since 2001, it is moving on average 3 days earlier per year).
+In 2019, Earth Overshoot Day is on July 29 (since 2001, it is moving on average 3 days earlier per year).

 Global installed capacity and production from all renewable technologies is increasing substantially and supporting policies have continued to spread around the world.
 If all economically viable avenues to improve efficiency will be pursued, overall energy demand might be kept at today's level in 2040.
 The share of renewables could rise to over 40% by 2040, from 25% today.

 The combined effects of increasing demographic imbalances, growing consumerism and continuing urbanisation will see demand for water rising exponentially, while supply becomes more erratic and uncertain.

 Growing population and increasing consumerism raise demand for food and aggravate the pressure on critical resources.
 Food and water security are further aggravated by climate change and environmental degradation beyond the expected norms.

 Agriculture uses 11% of the world's land surface for crop production and 70% of all water withdrawn from aquifers, streams and lakes.